Directory Search

 Sheffield Virtual School for Children Looked After

-Children in care have a termly Personal Education Plan (PEP) that provides a record of their attainment, progress, targets and their educational needs.
+Children in care have a termly Personal Education Plan (PEP) that provides a record of their pupil voice, attainment, progress, targets and their educational needs.

 The PEP identifies how their additional funding from the Pupil Premium Grant (PP+) will be spent to support positive outcomes and remove any barriers to their learning.